tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Yes, this is *that* T1.
 The Faker T1.
 The... tyler1 T1.
 The T1 brand that's a juggernaut in Korea.
-Originally announced in late 2019 with Forev at the center, T1 went through multiple iterations before finally putting together this surprisingly multinational SEA team right before the DPC started.
-The last addition was 23savage who replaced JaCkky after the Singapore Major.
+Originally announced in late 2019 with Forev at the center, T1 went through multiple iterations before finally putting together this impressively multinational SEA team right before the DPC started.
+Their last addition was 23savage who replaced JaCkky right before the Singapore Major.

 **How was their DPC year?** 1070 Points